100 Famous Logos: Design Lessons & Brand Strategy for 2026

 How often should a company change its logo?

 As infrequently as possible.
 A logo builds equity over time.
-Significant changes should only be considered if the business has fundamentally changed direction, is trying to fix a major reputation problem, or the logo looks so dated it's hurting business.
+Significant changes should only be considered if the business has fundamentally changed direction, is trying to address a major reputation issue, or the logo appears so dated that it is harming the business.
 Minor “evolutions” or simplifications are more common.

 What’s the difference between a logo and a brand?